 - overall survival of pontine gliomas is 10% at 5 years

 - includes focal dorsally exophytic, focal, diffuse and cervicomedullary junction variants

-- cervicomedullary junction tumours usually represent upper cervical tumours extending superiorly.
+- cervicomedullary junction tumors usually represent upper cervical tumors extending superiorly

-- most common location for NF1 associated tumours
+- most common location for NF1 associated tumors

 MRI is the imaging modality of choice.
-The appearance will vary with the tumour type, thus please refer to individual articles.
+The appearance will vary with the tumor type, thus please refer to individual articles.

 Treatment and prognosis

-Again, both treatment and prognosis are significantly influenced by tumour type, morphology and location.
+Again, both treatment and prognosis are significantly influenced by tumor type, morphology and location.
 Radiation is a key part of treatment.

-As a general rule, dorsal exophytic tumours and cervicomedullary tumours tend to do best with surgery, whereas surgery has no role in the management of diffuse brainstem gliomas.
+As a general rule, dorsal exophytic tumors and cervicomedullary tumors tend to do best with surgery, whereas surgery has no role in the management of diffuse brainstem gliomas.